redis/redis-doc/commands/spop.md

 When called with the `count` argument:

-@array-reply: the removed members, or an empty array when _key_ doesn't exist.
+@array-reply: the removed members, or an empty array when the _key_ doesn't exist.

 @examples